$768M Wisconsin Powerball winner 'pretty much felt lucky'

 "I'm ready and I know how to say no," Franco said.

+The legislators said in a news release that lottery winners shouldn't have to come forward because they're often targets of abuse, fraud and harassment.

+Lotteries can be rigged.
+Former Multi-State Lottery Association information security director Eddie Tipton admitted in 2017 to manipulating software so he could predict winning numbers on certain days of the year.
+Tipton, his brother and a friend fixed jackpots that paid $2.61 million to them and their associates in four states.

-The winning ticket was sold on March 27 at a Speedway gas station in the Milwaukee suburb of New Berlin, a city of about 40,000 people roughly 14 miles (23 kilometers) southwest of Milwaukee.
+Franco's winning ticket was sold on March 27 at a Speedway gas station in the Milwaukee suburb of New Berlin, a city of about 40,000 people roughly 14 miles (23 kilometers) southwest of Milwaukee.

 The $768 million prize refers to an annuity option paid over 29 years.
-The winner also can choose a $477 million cash option.
-Nearly all grand prize winners opt for the cash prize.
+The winner also can choose a $477 million cash option; Franco picked that route.
 The gas station will receive $100,000 for selling the winning ticket.

 The jackpot is the third-largest behind the world record $1.6 billion Powerball jackpot shared by winners in California, Florida and Tennessee in January 2016 and a $1.5 billion Mega Millions jackpot won in South Carolina last October.

-Wisconsin Department of Revenue officials estimated that if the winner takes the cash prize the state would claim $38 million of the winnings as tax revenue.
+Wisconsin Department of Revenue officials estimated that if the winner takes the cash prize the state would claim $36.4 million of the winnings as tax revenue.
+DOR Secretary Peter Barca said in March the tax windfall would be $38 million, but lottery officials said Tuesday that Barca was mistaken.

 Annual tax revenue from annuities would build from $11.6 million this year to $47 million by 2048.

 The win comes almost exactly two years after Wisconsin hit its last Powerball jackpot, when a Milwaukee resident won $156.2 million on March 22, 2017.